priyanka25081999/go_practice/programs/go_basics.md

 2. If everything goes well, then it will have a value of "nil" (nil means no value), else it will have an actual error message

+**go structs:**

+1. It is a data structure in golang

+2. It is the collection of different properties that are related together

+3. definition is depends upon the order of fields defined in the struct.
+In future, if we change order of fields in the struct then it may create an ambiguity and we need to update the property definition as well.

+4. When we don't assign any value to any of the field of struct then go assigns zero value to it

+	a. string -> default value -> "" (empty string)

+	b. int -> default value -> 0

+	c. float -> default value -> 0

+	d. bool -> default value -> false

+5. Example:

+		package main
+		import "fmt"

+		// structure declaration
+		type person struct {
+			firstName string
+			lastName  string
+		}

+		func main() {
+			// first way to pass the property to the struct
+			// person1 := person{"Piyu", "Salunke"}

+			// second way - pass the property_name:value
+			// Even though we change the order of properties in the struct, the program executes correctly.
+			// person1 := person{firstName: "Piyu", lastName: "Salunke"}
+			// fmt.Println(person1)

+			// third way
+			var person1 person
+			fmt.Println(person1)       // execute successfully, it shows {  } empty strings for struct fields
+			fmt.Printf("%+v", person1) // prints all values of struct, o/p as {firstName: lastName:} empty string values

+			person1.firstName = "Piyu"
+			person1.lastName = "Salunke"
+			fmt.Println("\n", person1)
+		}